MACHOVEC

 STA-SET K-900

 Core braid consisting of a combination of Kevlar® and Spectra® fibers and a filament polyester cover.
 This design combines the best properties of the two strongest, lowest stretch fibers commercially available.
-Problems associated with the exclusive use of either of these fibers, such as the poor abrasion resistance of Kevlar® or the creep and excessive slipperiness of Spectra®, are virtually eliminated through the special blending of these two fibers in the core braid.
+Problems associated with the exclusive use of either of these fibers, such as the poor abrasion resistance of Kevlar® or the creep and excessive slipperiness of Spectra® are virtually eliminated through the special blending of these two fibers in the core braid.

 ULTRA HIGH MOLECULAR WEIGHT POLYETHYLENE (UHMWPE)